sturob/pullstar/README.md

-Git clone and pull repositories a user has starred on GitHub.
+Clone, pull and update the repositories a user has starred on GitHub.

 ## Usage